StuckInTheNet/Neural-Graph-Memory-NGM/README.md

 # Neural Graph Memory

-_What if your AI could remember the world more like you do?_
+Can an AI remember the world like we do?

-This project is an experiment in building **human-like memory** for AI systems—drawing inspiration from the brain’s ability to store experiences through context, senses, and associations.
-Instead of stuffing everything into a linear context window, we use a **graph-based memory** model powered by bio-mimicry.
+This repo is an early stage experiment in building a more 'human like' memory system for AI, one that isn’t just a giant token buffer.
+Instead of stuffing everything into a fixed length context window, we store memory as a graph: events become nodes, relationships form edges, and recall happens through semantic and contextual similarity.
+It's built around the idea of biomimicry, borrowing inspiration from how the brain handles memory episodic, sensory, and associative.

-It’s not science fiction.
-It’s a practical prototype that uses modern embeddings and a custom memory graph to recall smells, sights, and sounds—from birds chirping in the backyard to the aroma of morning coffee in the kitchen.
+This is a working prototype.
+It encodes multimodal experiences (like “coffee smell” in the “morning kitchen scene”), builds a memory graph from them, and uses that graph to answer recall prompts.
+It’s lightweight, extensible, and designed for experimentation.

- What This Is
+## What This Is

-- A **graph memory engine** for multi-modal AI recall
+- A graph memory engine for multimodal AI recall
-- Inspired by hippocampal indexing, episodic memory, and Hebbian learning
+- Inspired by hippocampal indexing, episodic memory, and Hebbian association
-- Built in Python with NetworkX + SentenceTransformers
+- Built in Python using NetworkX and SentenceTransformers
-- Includes a demo, benchmark test set, and visualization tool
+- Includes benchmark tasks, ablations, and a graph visualizer

-Quickstart
+## Quickstart

 ```bash
 git clone https://github.com/mattfisherAI/neural-graph-memory.git